 How much to you know about the history of the Academy Awards?
-Here are 13 historical facts about the Oscars, from when the wrong person got up on stage, to Sacheen Littlefeather’s famous rejection of an award on behalf of Marlon Brando…
+Here are 13 historical facts about the Oscars, from the moment when the wrong person got up on stage, to Sacheen Littlefeather’s famous rejection of an award on behalf of Marlon Brando…

 1929: The first Academy Awards ceremony takes place